 - While maintaining high rates of participation, ensure equity of access to off-campus study, so that by 2020, off-campus study participants are reflective of the St. Olaf student body as a whole.

-- Ensure high-quality academic and career advising of all students, resulting in student ratings of their advising interactions in the National Survey of Student Engagement that exceed the mean results for other participating baccalaureate colleges and show improvement over the previous administration of the survey.
+- Ensure high-quality academic advising of all students, resulting in student ratings of their advising interactions in the National Survey of Student Engagement that exceed the mean results for other participating baccalaureate colleges and show improvement over previous administrations of the survey.

 Goal II: Enhance student participation in, and experience of, residential life

 - Prevent sexual misconduct among members of the St. Olaf community by continuing to enhance education, training, reporting and support.

 Goal III: Increase the racial, ethnic, and geographic diversity of St. Olaf students, faculty, and staff

 - Increase sustained engagement among students who are demographically different from one another, so that by Spring 2021, St. Olaf’s “Discussions with Diverse Others” engagement indicator in the National Survey of Student Engagement exceeds the mean indicator for other baccalaureate colleges.

 - Continue to increase faculty diversity through recruitment, such that at least 30% of new tenure-track faculty hires (on a rolling three-year average) will be international faculty or domestic faculty of color.